thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 ```

 For many plugins this command will do nothing.
 However, It gives an opportunity to the plugin to:
-* Update the dependencies before a sequence of operations.
+* Update the dependencies before an operation, *i.e. a sequence of actions.
    Notably, a debian plugin can update the `apt` cache issuing an `apt-get update`.
 * Start a transaction, in case the plugin is able to manage rollbacks.